Israel/Palestine, Social Movements, war and peace

-Aging on the Run, Colombia, Nationalism, PTSD and Historical Trauma, Public History, Radical Hospitality, Sustainable Economies, war and peace
+Aging on the Run, Latin America, Nationalism, PTSD and Historical Trauma, Public History, Radical Hospitality, Sustainable Economies, war and peace

 We spent seven weeks in the state of Antioquia, Colombia, primarily in Medellin, with shorter visits to Pereira and Retiro.
 “That is long enough to become a paisano,” one man said, kindly.
 Of course it is not, but it is long enough to repeat...